LET YOUR FREAK FLAG FLY: WHY YOUR BRAND NEEDS PERSONALITY

 You can’t count on people to comment on your posts of their own volition.
 No matter how much they enjoy your content, most internet users can’t be bothered.

 To stop them from ONLY taking in information and incite them to act, ask them something.

 I’ve said it before, and I’ll say it again: You need to write how you speak.

-A lot of business owners fall into that trap of trying to sound smart or wanting to seem important.
+Many business owners fall into the trap of trying to sound smart or wanting to seem important.

-If you want to create a connection with your audience, you need to sound like a real person.
-Like someone they might hang out with on the weekends, or someone they might go to for advice.
+If you want to connect with your audience, you need to sound like a natural person.
+Like someone they might hang out with on the weekends or someone they might go to for advice.

-The world hasn’t been taken over by robots just yet, so don’t be afraid to sound human.
+Robots haven’t taken over the world just yet, so don’t be afraid to sound human.

 Ultimately, that is what’s needed if you want your audience to embrace you as one of their own.